It’s important to know the language of beer! Use this glossary of common beer and brewing vocabulary to help you on your craft beer journey.

 Myrcene One of the essential oils made in the flowering cone of the hops plant Humulus lupulus.

 Natural Carbonation Sugar is added to beer in its container and then sealed.
 Fermentation kicks off again as the yeast eats the new sugar addition.
 When yeast ferments, it releases CO2 which is then absorbed into the liquid.

 Ninkasi The ancient Sumerian goddess of beer.

-Nitrogen When used for the carbonation of beer, Nitrogen contributes a thick creamy mouth feel opposed to c02.
+Nitrogen When used for the carbonation of beer, Nitrogen contributes a thick creamy mouthfeel, different from the mouthfeel you get from CO2.

 Noble Hops Traditional European hop varieties prized for their characteristic flavor and aroma.
 Traditionally these are grown only in four small areas in Europe:

 - Tettnang in the Lake Constance region, Germany

 Oasthouse A farm-based facility where hops are dried and baled after picking.

 Original Gravity (OG) The specific gravity of wort before fermentation.
 A measure of the total amount of solids that are dissolved in the wort as compared to the density of water, which is conventionally given as 1.000 and higher.
 Synonym: Starting gravity; starting specific gravity; original wort gravity.

 Oxidized Stale, winy flavor or aroma of wet cardboard, paper, rotten pineapple sherry and many other variations.